 From Wizkid collaborating with top American and European acts, Davido collecting platinum plaques and selling out shows in countries never heard of, Tiwa Savage inking a deal with major record label Rocnation and dominating the charts for over 10 years, Yemi Alade selling out venues in France, Casper Nyovest performing to 68,000 people that he sold out by himself in South Africa among other amazing feats happening with African music around the world, MI is of the belief that African music at this time, is at its most dominant like never seen before.

-MI presented a family tree that shows an interconnection of artists in the Nigerian music space.
-From producers discovering new talents, to label bosses putting their resources behind these talents all the way to artists collaborating with one another.
+MI presented a family tree to the TEDx Maitama crowd that shows an interconnection of artists in the Nigerian music space.
+From producers discovering new talents to label bosses putting their resources behind these talents all the way to artists collaborating with one another.
 The Nigerian music industry is one big industry with connections everywhere.
 But we seem to be so far apart.

-MI’s mission wasn’t to come and lay out the problems in the music industry and go.
+M.I Abaga’s mission at TEDx Maitama wasn’t to come and lay out the problems in the music industry and go.
 He also had a solution to these problems.
 He was quick to admit that the idea wasn’t fully formed but he asked with passion in his voice “what if we worked together?
 What if we all worked together and wielded the might as the power of one?
 How powerful will the African music industry be?”
 We have all the energy, the know-how, the experiences and innovation but we refuse to work together.
-MI ended his talk on a bright side by challenging every one beyond music to refuse to be separated but instead agree to work as one, listen to each other’s problems and come up with solutions together.
+MI ended his talk on the bright side by challenging everyone beyond music to refuse to be separated but instead agree to work as one, listen to each other’s problems and come up with solutions together.